 In your current role, what are some of the challenges you face and how do you overcome them?

 I started the inception exercise since June 2011, consequent to joining the MoM as the International Advisor under the Civilian Technical Assistance Programme of Government of Afghanistan.
 The aim to develop the base line study format and to understand the context for the analysis of organization in order to commence the structured result based programme management.
 The output and outcome may indicators for improvement in this difficult conflict-ridden situation, against stated targets are challenging.
 The simplification and restructuring of work processes and aligning them with different key business processes against the defined performance indicators within the Ministry of Mines, Government of Afghanistan is a big challenge.
 I am enjoying this challenge at the same time trying to evolve strategies and methodologies that may allow me to contribute in a significant way for this Ministry and the Government of Afghanistan.
 It also poses an opportunity for a great practical case study on difficulties of Public Management.

 I have kept pace and ever enjoyed my job keeping pace with the pattern of social and structured economic transformations (i.e. development), required to optimize the economic and societal benefits available in the present.
 My exposure to many possible functions of public administration, provide me competence to perform with confidence, without jeopardizing the threat of planned activities structured particularly in the area of optimizing use of scarce resources available in any developing or conflict-ridden country.
 I fully appreciate and connect to the issues of public administration countrywide due to my deep involvement in reform initiative in the public sector.
 I have attended senior level managerial effectiveness training, leadership facilitation programmes and several management development workshops during last two decades of my public experience.

 How did you decide to attend Wagner?

-What are the connections between your Wagner experience and your current work?
+What are the connections between your Wagner education / experience and your current work?

 What are your future goals for your career?